Call us 24/7

 Fire Risk Assessment Templates

-You might have come across some fire risk assessment templates, as there are plenty of them out there providing a rough framework.
+You might have come across some fire safety risk assessment templates, as there are plenty of them out there providing a rough framework.

 A fire risk assessment template is a pre-designed form or document that can be used to guide the process and ensure that necessary information is captured.
-Templates can vary in complexity and detail, but they typically include sections for identifying potential fire hazards, evaluating the level of risk associated with each hazard, and outlining the measures that your business can take to reduce or eliminate those risks.
+Templates can vary in complexity and detail, but they typically include sections for

-It’s also important to ensure that the person or team conducting the assessment has the necessary knowledge and expertise to identify and evaluate potential fire hazards.
+What’s more, it’s important to ensure that the person or team conducting the assessment has the necessary knowledge and expertise to identify and evaluate potential fire hazards.
 Handing your admin assistant a template to fill in is simply not going to cut it.

 Fire Risk Assessment FAQs